grafana/loki/docs/sources/setup/install/helm/_index.md

 Loki can also be deployed in [Simple Scalable mode](https://grafana.com/docs/loki/<LOKI_VERSION>/get-started/deployment-modes/#simple-scalable).
 For the best possible experience in production, we recommend deploying Loki in *microservices* mode.
 {{< /admonition >}}

-If you plan to use Loki to store logs for a large number of; applications, services or Kubernetes clusters, we recommend deploying Loki in *microservices* mode.

 ## Cloud Deployment Guides

 The following guides provide step-by-step instructions for deploying Loki on cloud providers: